Union Terrace Gardens: Future Developments - post-City Gardens Project

 Following the 2012 rejection of the City Garden Project, Sir Ian Wood stated on 21 August 2013 that he would still be willing to give £50m to replacement plans though he indicated such plans would need to be in place by the end of 2013.
 In December 2013, Aberdeen City Council rejected Sir Ian Wood's offer of £50 million which was subsequently withdrawn in January 2014.

 On 29 August 2013, new drawings for a potential redevelopment were unveiled and published in both national and local press.
 The drawings by city architect John Halliday showed the gardens being partly raised whilst leaving some areas sunken.
 The designs included the covering of the Denburn dual-carriageway and railway tracks to form a link to Belmont Street, the creation of a new arts centre and a new entrance to Aberdeen Rail Station.
 Further developments of the Halliday plans were released on 27 January 2014 centred on the addition of a canopy along a portion of Union Street running from Bridge Street to Market Street, a portion of which would be over part of the Civic Square as proposed in the August plans.

+2019-2022 Redevelopment

 In 2019, Union Terrace Gardens was closed for redevelopment and re-opened on 22 December 2022.
+The £28.3 million scheme was designed by Stallan-Brand Architecture + Design and LDA Design, with works delivered by Balfour Beatty, and included new accessible pathways, terracing, and landscaping, alongside the restoration of Victorian arches and historic features.
+The redesign sought to improve accessibility, provide new event spaces, and integrate planting and lighting to encourage year-round use of the gardens.